 How to apply

-To qualify for the PGDipArtCuratorship a student must satisfactorily pass three compulsory Art Curatorship courses specified in the Regulations for the Postgraduate Diploma in Art Curatorship, and one optional course from Art History or Art Theory.
+To qualify for the PGDipArtCuratorship you must satisfactorily pass three compulsory Art Curatorship courses and one elective course from Art History or Art Theory programmes.

-Students will complete a 4–6 week internship with a local museum, art gallery or related centres as part of their coursework.
+This includes a 4–6 week internship with a local museum, art gallery, or related centres as part of the coursework.

 - Read what other UC postgraduate students have gone on to achieve in their studies and careers in our student and graduate profiles.

 - Te Rōpū Rapuara | UC Careers can help you to achieve the career you want, connect with employers, or find a job.